“Success is the sum of small efforts repeated day in and day out.” –Robert Collier

 Sergeants or first-line supervisors have direct influence on the officers assigned to them and the environment in which they work.
 The direction a squad takes culturally can be attributed to the leadership, or lack thereof, provided by the sergeant or first-line supervisor.

-Culture is defined by the actions and attitudes of a particular group.
+Culture is defined by the actions and attitudes of a particular group demonstrated over time.
 The culture of a squad will carry over into everything they do both within the department and out in the community.

 Power, Passion, People, and Production

 1. Power of Policing – Setting a clear vision and mission for a squad is crucial.
 The department provides a framework, but the TBL Leader defines it and gives it life.
 The ability to take a group of officers and show them exactly what winning looks like generates power.
 The more power the TBL Leader shares with the squad, the stronger the squad as a whole will become and the more impact they will have on the community.
 Without a barrel, a shotgun loses all effectiveness because the pellets have no direction.
 TBL Leaders provide the direction and thus the power.

 2. Passion for Policing – Passion is infectious!
 If the TBL Leader consistently shares their passion for the job with their squad, then the squad will reciprocate by retaining or regaining their own passion.
 When an entire squad has a shared passion, then overlapping squads take notice and want to have that same feeling of success.
 Passion also develops a desire to be at work and a commitment to protecting the positive culture by always working at a high level.
 Work is always at its best when it does not feel like work.
 TBL Leaders will always attract great officers to their squads that buy into what they are selling.
 Passion for policing should be encouraged and never discouraged.